Interviews

 In 2010, in connection with the beginning of the arrests of members of the art group "The War" emigrated from Russia.
 Currently lives in Jerusalem.

-Seva Novgorodtzev
+Seva Novgorodzev

 Mikhail Khodorkovsky